Convert ODT to SXW

 OpenDocument Text

-Modern open standard document format developed by OASIS in 2005.
+Open standard document format developed by OASIS in 2005.
 Native format for LibreOffice Writer and Apache OpenOffice.
-Based on XML and stored as a ZIP archive.
-ISO standardized (ISO/IEC 26300) and completely vendor-neutral.
+Based on XML stored inside a ZIP container.
+ISO/IEC 26300 certified and fully vendor-neutral for office documents with rich formatting support.

 SXW